Keto Pound Cake

-Moist, flavorful and simple, this Keto Pound Cake is a family favorite.
+Moist, buttery, flavorful, this Keto Pound Cake is a family favorite.
 It’s buttery, soft, and the perfect dessert for any occasion.
-Take this low-carb, gluten-free, grain-free dessert to all your parties and events!
+Take this low-carb, gluten-free dessert to all your parties and events!
 It has only 5.1 net carbs per generous slice.

 This incredible keto vanilla pound cake recipe is so tasty, and no matter how many times I make it, it never gets old.
 You can add various toppings, and it’s a must at potlucks!

-Heavy Cream - Helps make the cake extra moist.
+- Heavy Cream – The high fat content of the cream helps make the cake extra moist.

-Flour - Using both coconut flour and almond flour is a game-changer in this recipe.
-They balance each other out.
-Coconut flour can be dry and almond flour can be oily.
-Almond flour and coconut flour both have protein and fiber.
+- Flour – Using both coconut flour and almond flour is a game-changer in this recipe.
+Coconut flour can be dry, and almond flour can be oily, so they are a perfect pair.

 How To Make Keto Pound Cake

-Expert Tip: If you don't have a food processor you can use a large mixing bowl and hand mixer for this low carb pound cake recipe.
+👉 Tip: If you don’t have a food processor, you can use a large bowl and a hand mixer for this low carb pound cake recipe.
 Just make sure your ingredients are room temperature.

-Step Three: Spread the batter into the loaf pan.
+Spread the batter in the prepared loaf pan.
 The batter is going to be pretty thick.

-Expert Tip: If you want to make this in a bundt pan instead of a loaf pan you need to grease it really really well.
+👉 Tip: If you want to make this in a bundt pan instead of a loaf pan you need to grease it really really well.
 I also recommend using strips of parchment paper laid around the pan.
 There is nothing worse than a broken bundt cake sticking to a pan.
-I haven't made this as a bundt yet but I don't see any reason it wouldn't work.

-Step Four: Bake the keto pound cake for 60-70 minutes or until it’s a deep golden color.
-If the exterior bakes too quickly, add a piece of foil around the 45-minute mark.
+Bake the keto pound cake for 60-70 minutes or until it’s a deep golden color.
+If the exterior bakes too quickly, add a piece of aluminum foil around the 45-minute mark.
 A toothpick inserted in the center should come out mostly clean.
-If there are a few moist crumbs that is ok.
+If there are a few moist crumbs, that is ok.

-Step Five: Let the cake cool in the pan for 10 minutes.
+Let the cake cool in the pan for 10 minutes.
 Then take a knife and gently run it around the edges.
 Lift out the parchment paper to take the cake out of the pan.
-Cool completely, slice, and enjoy!
+Cool completely on a cooling rack, slice, and enjoy!

 Variations

-Lemon - If you are wanting a lemon version try my Keto Lemon Pound Cake.
+- Lemon – For a lemon version, try my Keto Lemon Pound Cake.
 It uses lemon zest and lemon extract and has an amazing lemon glaze.
 In my opinion, it is tied with this recipe as the best keto pound cake recipe.

-Glazed Nuts - if you want a little crunch to top off your cake serve this with some keto candied pecans or roasted slivered almonds.
+- Glazed Nuts – if you want a little crunch to top off your keto cream cheese pound cake recipe serve this with some Keto Candied Pecans or roasted slivered almonds.

-Sugar Free Cannoli Mousse - this keto recipe has creamy ricotta mixed with whipped cream.
+- Sugar Free Cannoli Mousse – this keto diet recipe has creamy ricotta mixed with whipped cream.
 It is light, fluffy, and delicious.

 You can also use this cake to make a Keto Trifle!